-As of the first of September, new models of petrol and diesel cars need to pass a strict emissions test before being deemed fit to drive of British roads.
+As of the first of September, new models of petrol and diesel cars must now pass a strict emissions test before being deemed fit to drive of British roads.
 Vehicles will go from being tested on a rolling road in a lab, to a 90-minute test that will recreate urban, countryside and motorway driving.
 There will be emissions testing equipment attached to the exhaust pipe of the vehicle during the test.
 This is designed to prevent car manufacturers from cheating the emissions test after the scandal surrounding Volkswagen’s manipulation of results when using the original sensor testing method.

 Last year, the government ran a diesel testing programme and found that the Euro 6 diesel cars were 6 times more nitrogen dioxide out in the real world.
 The new limits are being enforced after European-wide reforms and are aimed to cut those emissions by two thirds.
 Additionally, the nitrogen oxide emissions requirements will become stricter in 2020.